Friday, 22 December 2017

 I've remained positive but inside I've been dreading today.
-Chris and I drive to the hospital and my tummy flutters.
+We drive to the hospital and my tummy flutters.
 I try and breath deeply to calm my nerves.
 By the time I sit down in the waiting room my heart is pounding so fast that I feel like it is about to burst out of my rib cage.
 The wait feels like an age.
 Until eventually....

 "Leanne Nash"